Internship Activities

 Initial Appointments/Consultation & Assessment (Intakes)

-Interns are typically expected to allot at four hours per week of initial appointments.
+Interns are typically expected to allot four hours per week of initial appointments.
 This activity is designed to give interns experience with initial/intake assessment, referral, short-term treatment intervention, crisis intervention and psychiatric consultation.

 Individual/Relationship Therapy